Apache Flink - Core Concepts¶

 Flink Apps bring stateful processing to serverless.
 Developers write event handlers in Java (similar to serverless functions) but with annotations for state, timers, and multi-stream correlation.
 State is automatically partitioned, persisted, and restored.
 Event-time processing handles late-arriving data correctly.
 Exactly-once guarantees ensure critical business logic executes reliably.

 Apache Flink is a distributed stream processing engine for stateful computations over bounded and unbounded data streams.
-It's become an industry standard due to its performance and comprehensive feature set.
+It has become an industry standard due to its performance and comprehensive feature set.

 Key Features:

-• Exactly-Once Consistency: Ensures reliable state management to avoid duplicates and not loosing message.
+- Exactly-Once Consistency: Ensures reliable state management to prevent duplicates and message loss.

-• Extensive Connectors: Integrates seamlessly with various systems, including Kafka, Cassandra, Pulsar, Elasticsearch, File system, JDBC complain Database, HDFS and S3.
+- Extensive Connectors: Integrates seamlessly with various systems, including Kafka, Cassandra, Pulsar, Elasticsearch, file systems, JDBC-compliant databases, HDFS, and S3.

-• Kubernetes Native: Supports containerization and deployment on Kubernetes with dedicated k8s operator to manage session job or application as well as job and task managers.
+- Kubernetes Native: Supports containerization and deployment on Kubernetes with a dedicated Kubernetes operator to manage session, job, or application clusters as well as Job and Task Managers.

-• Batch Processing: Also transparently support traditional batch processing workloads as reading at rest table becomes a stream in Flink
+- Batch Processing: Also transparently supports traditional batch processing workloads, as reading a table at rest becomes a stream in Flink.

 A Flink application runs as a job - a processing pipeline structured as a directed acyclic graph (DAG) with: